ymolists/website/src/routes/docs/develop/local-companion.md

 # Gitpod Local Companion

+> **Please note:** The Gitpod Local Companion is currently in preview.
+If you experience any issues, or have feedback, please [get in touch](https://www.gitpod.io/support).

-**This feature is currently in preview.** Please refer to the [Gitpod Local Companion - localhost is going remote](/blog/local-app) blog post for details on how to use it while we polish a few rough edges and finalize documentation.
+You can refer to the [Gitpod Local Companion - localhost is going remote](/blog/local-app) blog post for details on how to explore the preview release of the _Gitpod local companion_.

-## VS Code Desktop Support
+## Connect To Your Local VS Code

-If you use VS Code locally, we provide a seamless integration to connect to your Gitpod workspaces.
-For more details on this, please refer to the [VS Code desktop support docs](/docs/develop/vscode-desktop-support).
+It is possible to use the Gitpod local companion to connect your local VS Code application to Gitpod, however an easier way is to use the Gitpod VSCode Plugin, which you can access directly from the command pallette via any Gitpod the workspace.
+For more details about VS Code Desktop, please refer to the [VS Code desktop support docs](/docs/develop/vscode-desktop-support).